Harold was born in Bury, Lancashire in 1852 to Charles and Mary Partington and was baptised at St Luke’s Church, Heywood, Bury.

 He was a founder member and the first treasurer of the Lytham St Annes Art Society in 1912, becoming as well-known on the Fylde as he had been in Heywood.
 He, as its Vice President, was repeatedly pressed to accept office as President but always declined.
 Harold supported and encouraged younger members and was very popular with them.
 Among his patrons were Messrs

-John and Cuthbert Grundy (afterwards Sir Cuthbert Grundy), Lady Hopwood, Sir William Cunliffe Brooks and Messrs Bright of Rochdale.
+John and Cuthbert Grundy (later Sir Cuthbert Grundy), Lady Hopwood, Sir William Cunliffe Brooks and Messrs Bright of Rochdale.

 “It was announced at the recent exhibition of the Blackpool Sketching Club that Mr. Cuthbert C. Grundy of South Shore had purchased an oil painting by Mr. Harold Partington, formerly of Heywood, for the purpose of presenting it to the Heywood Art Gallery.”
 Rochdale Observer, 9 November 1918

+Harold Partington died on 6 April 1928.
 An article dated 20 April 1928 appeared in the Lytham St Annes Express, entitled 'An Appreciation of Mr H. Partington'.
-Written by Walter Eastwood, a founder and distinguished member of Lytham St Annes Art Society he alluded to the fact that “Mr Partington and I have for nigh on twenty years spent a month together in the autumn among the Fells in Lakeland………………………”.
+Written by Walter Eastwood, a founder and distinguished member of Lytham St Annes Art Society, he alluded to the fact that “Mr Partington and I have for nigh on twenty years spent a month together in the autumn among the Fells in Lakeland………………………”.